The Annunciation Catholic Junior School

 “The school is inclusive and emphasises the uniqueness of each person.
 The need to value diversity and show respect for those from different backgrounds and cultures is demonstrated through the curriculum.”
 (Canonical Inspection November 2013)

 Within our school pupils are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
 We encourage pupils to see themselves as unique individuals able to make a unique contribution to building community.
-Children are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in computing.
+Children are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of Online Safety in Computing.
+A specialist teacher is currently working closely with our school to promote Online Safety through explicit teaching to each year group.

 “Spiritual, moral, social and cultural development are promoted strongly.
 Through assemblies, pupils are encouraged to reflect on moral issues and develop empathy for others.”
 (Ofsted 2015)

 Our School promotes respect for others and this is reiterated through our classroom and learning environments as well as extra-curricular activities such as sport.
 In line with our commitment to democracy, students are always able to voice their opinions as we foster an environment where pupils feel safe to voice their opinions.
 We encourage pupils to use evidence to support their opinions and to realise the value of co-operation and consensus as well as decision making through voting.
 We ask our pupils to ensure that they look out for those who are in need of support and that it is their duty to bring those concerns to the attention of an adult.
 Our School’s Golden Rules promotes the values of respect and responsibility.
-We take a very strong stance on social inclusion and anti-bullying through an explicit focus on strategies to enable respect for difference through, for example, our work in religious education.
+We take a very strong stance on social inclusion and anti-bullying through an explicit focus on strategies to enable respect for difference through, for example, our work in Religious Education and also PSHE, in which the value of respect and issues such as Bullying are taught explicitly.

 “Pupils are given opportunities to support each other through the school council and other responsibilities.
 All pupils are growing in their understanding that responding to the call to justice and service is part of being a member of a Catholic community.”
 (Canonical Inspection November 2013)